SoufiyanAk/CmBlog-Simple-Script-With-Php/README.md

 1 - Unzip the downloaded file. <br />
 2 - Upload all files to your hosting or local server via FTP, Shell, Cpanel, others. <br />
 3 - With your browser, go to the URL of your web.
+Example: www.domain-name.com/install <br />
-Example: www.domain-name.com/install 4 - Complete the form
+4 - Complete the form

 <h2>Script images</h2>